 And exploring the park with snowshoes and skis is part of the unique experience of a winter vacation at Bryce Canyon!

-If you’re not a fan of exploring the outdoors in cold weather or snowy conditions, then you should probably skip visiting Bryce Canyon in January or February.
+Snow is also the biggest drawback for a February trip to Bryce Canyon.
+If you’re not a fan of exploring the outdoors in cold weather or snowy conditions, then you should probably skip visiting this park in the winter.

-The main scenic drive could be closed due to weather and road conditions, which means you’ll only be able to see the amphitheater section of the park.
+The main Bryce Canyon scenic drive could be closed due to weather and road conditions, which means you’ll only be able to see the amphitheater section of the park.

 But the amphitheater is the most amazing part of the park, and you’ll be able to see, photograph and explore it more intimately than you would during the peak seasons.